Zequez/logseq-vault/pages/Living in the Gift.md

 - Trust that only makes sense if the Universe is generous
 - Any small thing I do creates a ripple effect
 - Citrus makes you feel good after throwing up
+- When I'm giving it creates a transformation in me
 -